CMAP-REPOS/cmapplot/README.md

 ## Examples

-For testing, the `cmap_plot` package contains a variety of sample datasets.
+For testing, the `cmapplot` package contains a variety of sample datasets.
 Each dataset has a man file that can be queried for additional details.
 Datasets currently included are: